glapa-grossklag/mul/README.md

 A collection of utilities for debugging C programs.

+- ANSI-escape sequence colors
-- ANSI-escape sequence colors can be disabled by defining `MUL_COLOR_DISABLE` or used with the following macros:
+	-  All colors can be disabled by defining `MUL_COLOR_DISABLE`
 	- `MUL_COLOR_BOLD`
 	- `MUL_COLOR_RED`
 	- `MUL_COLOR_GREEN`